pivotal-cf/om/CONTRIBUTING.md

 ## Contibuting your changes

-1. When you have a set of changes to contribue back to `om`, create a pull request (PR) and reference the issue that the changes in the PR are addressing.
+1. When you have a set of changes to contribute back to `om`, create a pull request (PR) and reference the issue that the changes in the PR are addressing.
    **NOTE:** maintainers of `om` with commit access _may_ commit